hu

 Epictetus was a teacher of Stoic ethics, broad and firm in method, sublime in thought, and now humorous, now sad or severe in spirit.
 How should one live righteously?
 Our god-given will is our paramount possession, and we must not covet others'.
 We must not resist fortune.
 Man is part of a system; humans are reasoning beings (in feeble bodies) and must conform to god's mind and the will of nature.
 Epictetus presents us also with a pungent picture of the perfect (Stoic) man.

-category: Books > Classical Philology >
+Category: Books > Classical Philology >

-category: Books > Philosophy >
+Category: Books > Philosophy >

-category: Books > Foreign Language Books > Books in English >
+Category: Books > Foreign Language Books > Books in English >

-publisher: Harvard University Press, (1996)
+Publisher: Harvard University Press, (1996)

-item number / ISBN: 9780674991453
+Item number / ISBN: 9780674991453

-binding: cloth bound (in original dust jacket)
+Binding: cloth bound (in original dust jacket)

-pages: XXXVII, 436; 559
+Page count: XXXVII, 436; 559

-language: English
+Item language: English

 Blogger